 Note: Well, Ar.
 Le Corbusier did finalize this villa orientation to catch more sun & wind.
 But it turns out the owners weren’t too thrilled with all that bright glare and wind that came with it.
 There are actually a bunch of letters that back this up!

-1. Ground Floor Plan – Sketch, Details & Spatial Configuration
+1. Ground Floor Plan – Circulation, Layout & Experience

-As you see above, the Villa Savoye ground floor plan simply builds around a central staircase and ramp.
-So, the areas are necessarily placed in an open-plan layout, with equal weightage to the garage, foyer & maid’s area.
+The ground floor of the Villa Savoye house plan is built around a central staircase and ramp.
+So, the spaces are open and flexible, with equal importance given to the garage, foyer, and maid’s area.

 What About the Villa Savoye Entrance?